 When it comes to home design, Joanna always likes to do the unexpected.
 For instance, in the La Pequeña Colina kitchen, she mixed white cabinetry with wood.
-“Mixing modern-style lower shelving with more classic white uppers and open shelving is a visually interesting way to incorporate a lot of storage in this space,” she wrote in her design tips.
-“I was intentional about painting the upper cabinets white, so that the architectural elements in the room could stand out,” she added.
+“Mixing modern-style lower shelving with more classic white uppers and open shelving is a visually interesting way to incorporate a lot of storage in this space,” she writes in her design tips.
+“I was intentional about painting the upper cabinets white, so that the architectural elements in the room could stand out,” she adds.

 9. Display your essentials

 While her designs are beautiful, they’re also functional.
 One functional design tip she swears by?
 Displaying the essentials.
-“I love the idea of putting your most-used items on display in your kitchen,” she stated in her design tips for the La Pequeña Colina kitchen.
-“This saves the homeowner from having to look through a cramped cabinet drawer, while also bringing the character and patina of their collection to this wall,” she added.
+“I love the idea of putting your most-used items on display in your kitchen,” she says in her design tips for the La Pequeña Colina kitchen.
+“This saves the homeowner from having to look through a cramped cabinet drawer, while also bringing the character and patina of their collection to this wall,” she adds.

 Check out The Cheat Sheet on Facebook!